Jamie-Clayton/Terraform-Training/readme.md

 4. Continuously test, integrate, and deploy
 5. Make your infrastructure code modular
 6. Make your infrastructure immutable (cattle not pets)
+7. Feed the results through a governance pipeline

 ## Working around Terraform limitations